For the most current graduation information see the Admissions and Records website.

 |Fall Semester||November 1|

 |Summer Session||June 1|

-2. Complete 15 semester, degree-applicable units "in residence" for Associate degrees and Certificates of Achievement or complete 32 semester, degree applicable unites "in residence" for Bachelor degrees.
-This means that a student must complete a minimum of 15 or 32 degree-applicable units in person or through Web College at TMCC.
-Units awarded for challenge examinations, military training, continuing education units, proprietary schools, Dual Credit through Washoe County Schools, Peace Officers Standard Training, American Institute of Banking, and Advanced American Red cross are not considered "in residence" units.
+2. Complete 15 semester, degree-applicable units "in residence" for Associate degrees and Certificates of Achievement or complete 32 semester, degree applicable units "in residence" for Bachelor degrees.
+This means that a student must complete a minimum of 15 or 32 degree-applicable units at TMCC.
+Units awarded for challenge examinations, military training, continuing education units, proprietary schools, Peace Officers Standard Training, American Institute of Banking, and Advanced American Red Cross are not considered "in residence" units.